Coherently Enhanced Axion-Photon Conversion via Seeded Photons for Short-Pulse Axion Detection: Acknowledgments

 \section{Acknowledgments}

+This work was supported by the National Natural Science Foundation of China (Grants No. 12225505, 12090060, 12090061), Office of Science and Technology and Shanghai Municipal Government (Grant No. 23JC1410200), Shanghai Jiao Tong University 2030 Initiative, and partially supported by State Key Laboratory of Dark Matter Physics.
+We thank for the sponsorship from the Hongwen Foundation in Hong Kong and New Cornerstone Science Foundation in China.
 The computations in this paper were run on the $\pi$ 2.0 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.
-This work was supported by the National Natural Science Foundation of China (Grants No. 12225505), Shanghai Jiao Tong University 2030 Initiative, and supported by State Key Laboratory of Dark Matter Physics.